Stair Lift Cost: A Complete Guide for Consumers

 Because of the customized nature of these models, they often cost more than the standard straight rail stair lifts.
 Prices typically begin at about $10,000, and can increase depending on the complexity of the staircase, such as total length and number of landings, and any additional features selected to meet your needs.
 Despite the higher cost, it is important to consider that a custom stair lift will still pay itself off in only a few months in comparison to the cost of an assisted living facility.
 For someone who uses a stair lift for just five years, the average cost would be under $200 / month – a nominal fee for the ability to stay comfortably in the home you love!

 Outdoor Stair Lift Prices

 For outdoor staircases, such as patio steps, decks, and docks, we offer a variety of outdoor stair lifts.
-Just like their indoor counterparts, outdoor stair lifts are available with standard straight rails or custom curved rails.
+Just like their indoor counterparts, outdoor lifts are available with standard straight rails or custom curved rails.
 They are specifically suited to withstand the elements, such as cold weather, rain, and salt air, and come with seat covers to keep the chair as well as the rider safe from sun on rain.
-Pricing varies, but straight outdoor stair lifts typically cost between $3,500 and $6,500.
+Pricing varies, but straight outdoor lifts typically cost between $3,500 and $6,500.
 Outdoor curved stair lift prices start at $12,000 and can increase depending on the length and complexity of the stair case.